Terms & Conditions of Enrolment

 c) If an International student withdraws from a course after 11 days no refund or reduction of fees is available.

-d) The international enrolment fee is non refundable.
+d) The international enrolment fee of $200 is non refundable.

 4.4 Voluntary closure or course cessation